kurtn3x/CSGOExternal/README.md

 ****
 ## Installation:
-#### - Download this repo as zip.
+#### - Download this repo as zip and unpack it somewhere.
 Download Python 3.10 (recommended) make sure to add Python as a PATH Variable during Installation.
 #### - Install the dependencies with the following command in your CMD:
 pip install keyboard mouse pyqt5 requests pymem
 #### - Start the main.py with python.
 (Either doubleclick and open with Python or command "python main.py").